jhallen/joes-sandbox/x/xquiz/README.md

 Features:

-	* It attempts to check the answer symbolically, so that equivalent answers are accepted.

 	* As you type the answer in standard FORTRAN formula notation, it is displayed in standard math notation on the screen.